 - Mergers & Acquisition (M&A): As part of the due diligence process of an M&A, organizations must understand the risk and security profile of their partner or target company.
 You must determine what liabilities or risks can arise under the other company’s cybersecurity program.
 With HALOCK’s M&A program, we can help you through the entire process from pre-acquisition to post-acquisition to identify risks, remediation steps, and establish reasonable security.

 - Third Party Risk Management (TPRM)/Vendor Risk Management – Ensure third-party partners are aligned with your organization’s risk controls.
 Vendors and contractors serve as an extension of your group.
 They represent you and should operate under your business requirements.
+A recent Panorays study revealed 41% of organizations are not sure if their suppliers were out of compliance in the past year.
+It also indicated that half of the respondents cited third party risk as one of the top 5 items in their risk register and expect this risk to increase.
 A required best practice is to always conduct a supplier risk assessment to keep your vendors on point with your security posture.
 HALOCK can help build and manage a specific program for your new environment.

 - Privacy – CCPA is the most sweeping legislation to date in the U.S. that concerns the protection of personal information.
 It broadens the definition of what constitutes personal information and gives California citizens greater control over what companies can do with their personal data.
 The California privacy law includes the right to exempt their own personal information from being shared or purchased on the open market.
 Understand the impact this change and other states’ requirements have on your organization.